 - Growth: Downtown Danbury is transforming with the construction of new luxury apartments, expansion of Naugatuck Community College and the opening of new businesses.

 In addition, we continue our brand of umbrella code enforcement pertaining to illegal construction, illegal apartments, sidewalk enforcement, clean communities ordinance, entertainment license protocol, and the overall well-being of our city.
 The Downtown UNIT works alongside other members of the UNIT to give our entire municipality the most effective and efficient department of its kind.
 We have always been the statewide leader in innovative hybrid approaches to problem-solving and we will continue to be the most innovative thus far.
 Our department is proud to be of service to our citizens and will continue to keep Danbury the best city to live, work and be educated.

 A house is under foreclosure, is abandoned, and now the property is in disrepair - what can be done?

 I believe there is an abandoned car on my street, to whom can I report it?

 Please submit a service request for the UNIT, who will then investigate the vehicle.

 There is a blighted property on my street, what can be done?

-Please submit a service request to the UNIT who will then inspect the property to see if anything can be done to ensure that the quality-of-life remains high for all residents in the
+Please submit a service request to the UNIT who will then inspect the property to see if anything can be done to ensure that the quality-of-life remains high for all residents.

 To whom do I report a car parked on the front lawn?